Hypouricemia

 Hypouricemia or hypouricaemia is a level of uric acid in blood serum that is below normal.
 In humans, the normal range of this blood component has a lower threshold set variously in the range of 2 mg/dL to 4 mg/dL, while the upper threshold is 530 μmol/L (6 mg/dL) for women and 619 μmol/L (7 mg/dL) for men.
 Hypouricemia usually is benign and sometimes is a sign of a medical condition.

 Presentation

 Complications

 Although normally benign, idiopathic renal hypouricemia may increase the risk of exercise-induced acute kidney failure.
 There is also evidence that hypouricemia can worsen conditions such as rheumatoid arthritis, especially when combined with low Vitamin C uptake, due to free radical damage.

 Causes

 Hypouricemia is often benign and not a medical condition, but it is a useful medical sign.
 It is known occasionally to result in a decreased ability to concentrate urine due to decreased hypertonicity of the renal medulla, and may contribute to hypotension when other risk factors are present.
 Hypotonicity of the renal medulla is considered normal in the fetus and in infants due to hypouricemia caused by low protein intake.
-Hypouricemia is usually due to drugs and toxic agents, sometimes to diet or genetics, and, rarely, suggests an underlying medical condition.